 Gazi is a popular, unique district in Athens.
 It’s named after the Public Gas Works which operated there between 1864 and 1884.
 After reading upbeat articles about it in the New York Times, I decided to check it out.
 The 2013 Athens Jazz Festival begins at the Gazi Technopolis tomorrow night and I plan to attend.

-“The Area acquired a bad reputation due to the brothels which flourished there.
-In 1999, the biggest centre of culture in the city – the Municipality of Athens Technopolis – was founded, changing the area and making successful use of the old Gas Works premises.
-Gradually things began to take shape and today popular Gazi has over 60 places to wine and dine, 20 theatres, a variety of music venues, and one outdoor summer cinema.”
+“The area acquired a bad reputation due to the brothels which flourished there.
+In 1999, the biggest centre of culture in the city – Municipality of Athens Technopolis – was founded there.
+It changed the area and made successful use of the old Gas Works premises.
+Gradually things began to take shape and today popular Gazi has over 60 places to wine and dine, 20 theatres, a variety of music venues, and an outdoor summer cinema.”

 I walked around the main streets, Pireos and Konstantinoupoleos, and to the Museum of Traditional Pottery, the Islāmic Museum (first mosque seen so far in Athens), and the entrance to the Technopolis.
 It was almost noon and no one else was out and about, at least not on foot.
 The streets were full of graffiti.
 There were a few upscale buildings that were either lofts or boutique hotels – couldn’t tell which – and they were cordoned off from the street.
 It will be interesting to see how different Gazi looks at night when the jazz festival begins.